liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

   |> Repo.one
 ```

-How could this take so long (remember the query took 15 minutes to execute)
+How could this innocent line take so long (remember the query took 15 seconds to
-and what does it do?
+execute) and what does it do?

-`with_courier_ids/1` basically resolves to this:
+`with_courier_ids/2` basically resolves to this:

 ```elixir
 def with_courier_ids(query, courier_ids) when is_list(courier_ids) do